mrCamelCode/potami/core/readme.md

 If such a handler is present, Potami runs that controller's middleware, and ultimately calls the determined `RequestHandler` to produce the `Response` that Potami will give to the client.

 If no handler can be found, Potami returns a default response.
-If you want to customize what response Potami returns when it defaults, you can use the `HttpServer.defaultResponseHandler` method.
+If you want to customize what response Potami returns when it defaults, you can use the `HttpServer.Builder.defaultResponseHandler` method to provide your own handler.

 ### Controllers